 For the typical restaurants that seem to serve all wines under the sun, they usually split the list in branco and tinto and then per region of origin.

-Wine is available by the bottle (garrafa, by the glass (a copo) or served in a jug (jarro).
-When ordering water, the waiter will ask you normal ou com gás (still or sparkling), pequena (small, 33cl/11oz or 50cl/16oz bottle) or litro e meio (a big bottle of 1.5 liter or 50oz), and fresca ou natural (cold or room temperature).
+Wine is available by the bottle (garrafa), by the glass (a copo) or served in a jug (jarro).
+When ordering water, the waiter will ask you normal ou com gás? (still or sparkling), pequena (small bottle) or litro e meio (a big 1.5 liter bottle), and fresca ou natural? (cold or room temperature).

 Although most restaurants list the main courses on their menus as carne (beef, pork and poultry) and peixe (fish), some may be more specific adding a subsection for bacalhau (salted cod).
 As mentioned before, sides are part of the main course and therefore included.
 If not, they’ll be listed too.

 Steaks are either mal passado (rare), médio (medium rare) or bem passado (well done).
-The waiter will ask you how you want your steak or you can add it when ordering it.
+The waiter will ask you how you want your steak or you can tell them when ordering it.

 Unless the next reservation has arrived or the restaurant is about to close, no one pushes you to leave the table.